omsingh0/CODSOFT/README.md

 2- style1.css:   Includes all the styles for the calculator to ensure a clean and user-friendly interface.

 3- script1.js:    Implements the functionality of the calculator, handling user inputs and performing calculations.
+#
+#
+#
+# CodSoft Internship - Task 2: Travel Landing Page
+# Overview
+Welcome to the README file for Task 2 of my CodSoft internship.
+In this task, I designed a landing page for a travel website using HTML and CSS.
+This project was an exciting opportunity to apply my web development skills and create a visually appealing, user-friendly interface.

+# Technologies Used
+landing page.html: Used for structuring the content and layout of the landing page.

+styl.css: Applied for styling the HTML elements, including layout design, colors, fonts, and responsiveness.

+# Conclusion
+This project was a fantastic learning experience, allowing me to enhance my skills in HTML and CSS while creating an engaging and responsive travel landing page.
+I'm grateful for the support and guidance from the CodSoft team throughout this task.

+If you have any feedback or suggestions, please feel free to reach out to me.
+Thank you for checking out my project!

+# Contact Information
+Name: Om Singh Bisen

+Email: omsinghklw@gmail.com